 The second step in the application process is to apply to the Department of Nursing Graduate Nursing Program.
 This application must be downloaded from the Department of Nursing website under “Master of Science Nursing Program” – click on Graduate Nursing Application.
 The documents listed below must be submitted with the Graduate Nursing application.
-The completed packet must be submitted to the Department of Nursing by March 31st (for fall admission).
+The completed packet must be submitted to the Department of Nursing by the application deadline (for fall admission).
 Candidates must submit official academic transcripts from each institution attended.

 Please understand that admission to the Graduate Nursing program tracks are highly selective.
 There are many more applicants than there is available space.
 While you may meet the criteria above, there may be more candidates that surpassed the criteria.

 All candidates who are foreign-trained nurses are required to be licensed in the state of Maryland and have their international transcripts be evaluated by the World Evaluation Services (WES) or the Commission on Graduates of Foreign Nurse Schools (CGFNS).
 A copy of this evaluation must be submitted with your application to the program!

 The BSU graduate nursing program is accredited by: